 UPDATE Mount Carmel Township woman formally charged with homicide

 Jul.
-5—MOUNT CARMEL — A Mount Carmel Township woman was arraigned Monday morning on charges that she murdered her husband during an altercation on July 4 inside her home.
+6—MOUNT CARMEL — A Mount Carmel Township woman was arraigned Monday morning on charges that she murdered her husband during an altercation on Sunday inside her home.

 The warrant states that when officers arrived they say there was no sign of forced entry to the home.